Enhancing The Long-Term Stewardship of Rhode Island's Natural Resources

 The Fund administers the RI Schools Recycling Program in conjunction with the RI Resource Recovery Corporation and Triple M Productions.
 The Fund also conducts research into topics such as the ecological cities approach and urban ecology to generate background information to enhance the work of the Environment Council of RI and it's member organizations.

 To support it's research and education initiatives, the Fund solicits and manages government and foundation grants.
 The principal activities of the Fund are conducted by it's officers, directors, and members.
 Membership is open to anyone who is committed to the purposes of the Fund and who wishes to actively support responsible stewardship of Rhode Island's environment.

-This year, these three Rhode Island schools have each been awarded $250 to carry out an environmental project for the upcoming spring.
+This year, these three Rhode Island schools or school-based programs have each been awarded $250 to carry out an environmental project for the upcoming spring.